Terabit-Ethernet/understand_latency/README.md

 # Understanding Host Network Stack Latency

 ## Setup
-1. Install the Linux kernel in this [repo](https://github.com/Terabit-Ethernet/linux-latency).
-Before installing, changing the kernel configuration file to enable IRQ_TIME_ACCOUNTING.
+1. Follow the instruction in this [repo](https://github.com/Terabit-Ethernet/linux-latency) to install the kernel on both servers.
 2. Hardware/Software Configuration:
 We have used the follwing hardware and software configurations for running the experiments.